tlswg/dtls13-spec/draft-ietf-tls-dtls13.md

 Endpoints SHOULD use receiver-provided CIDs in the order they were provided.
 Endpoints MUST NOT have more than one NewConnectionId message outstanding.

-Implementations which either not negotiated the "connection_id" extension or which have negotiated receiving an empty CID MUST NOT send NewConnectionId.
+Implementations which either did not negotiate the "connection_id" extension or which have negotiated receiving an empty CID MUST NOT send NewConnectionId.
 Implementations MUST NOT send RequestConnectionId when sending an empty connection ID.
 Implementations which detect a violation